TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/CommitMessage.rst

       Whenever your change introduces a breaking change, it is **mandatory** to put `[!!!]` in front of the keyword.

-`[WIP]`
-   Work In Progress.
-This flag is not mandatory and must be added before any other keywords; will be removed, once the final version of a change is available.
-Changes marked WIP are never merged.
-An example could be: ``[WIP][TASK] Write some neat comment``.

-Note that if you want to add a breaking feature which is still work in progress, you would use ``[WIP][!!!][FEATURE] Transform Lead to Gold`` as your summary line.
-This way it is very easy to see the WIP state; that it is also breaking doesn't really matter at this point.

 `[SECURITY]`
    Visualizes that a change fixes a security issue.
 This tag is used by the Security Team.